Friday, March 1, 2024

 not good, but cry to Him who is good.
 He changes

-in quietness until light goes up in thy darkness.
-Fold the
+and wait in quietness until light goes up in thy darkness.

-arms of thy Faith I say, but not of thy Action: bethink thee
+Fold the arms of thy Faith I say, but not of thy Action:

-meal, or a visit to a friend.
-Heed not thy [fickle
+preparing of a meal, or a visit to a friend.
+Heed not thy

 Note that MacDonald says that we should not act